opifexio/uswds/README.md

     Instead of using the path `assets/uswds/dist/` as specified in the documentation, you will be using the path `_content/Opifex.Uswds/` to retrieve the various resources.

-    So the a minimal `index.html` file would look like:
+    So a minimal `index.html` file would look like:

     ```html
     <!DOCTYPE html>